realm/realm-dotnet/examples/QuickJournalSync/README.md

 ### Simulate connection state changes in the app

-You can simulate connection state changes in the app by disabling the internet connection of the testing device, for instance.
+You can simulate connection state changes in the app by clicking the button next to the connection state label, that will stop and resume the sync session.
 The app will show a toast when the connection state changes, as well as show the current connection state in the bottom part of the main page.

 ## Error handling